mattybrad/drumkid2/manual.md

 ## Introduction

 Drumkid is a drum machine module which uses random numbers to create unpredictable rhythms.
-Essentially, you start with a standard drum beat and then use Drumkid’s controls to adjust how much randomness to add.
+Essentially, you start with a standard drum beat and then use Drumkid"s controls to adjust how much randomness to add.

 You start with a pre-programmed rhythm using four samples, then manipulate this rhythm using the knobs and control voltage (CV) inputs to add hits to (or remove hits from) the original rhythm.